niranjannt/TM4C-IOT-Alarm-Clock/README.md

 ## Setup Notes
 - ESP8266 requires a dedicated 3.3V regulator
 - All grounds must be connected
-- UART5 is used for TM4C–ESP communication at 9600 baud
+- UART5 is used for TM4C–ESP bidirectional communication
 - MQTT broker can be local or cloud-based (EMQX supported)

 ## Deliverables